ForwardStory/forwardstory.github.io/_pages/home.md

   <h2>What I Can Do for You</h2>

   <p>
-    I can work with you and your team to clarify your communication goals and develop a strategy that gets you where you want to go.
-    When you bring me in, I’ll assess what’s working, identify the gaps, and deliver a tailored package of messaging, content, and tools that help you reach your goals — clearly, effectively, and with your audience in mind.
+    Together, we’ll establish clear communication goals and build a strategy that moves you toward success.
+You’ll have a clear view of what’s working, insight into areas for improvement, and a tailored set of messaging, content, and tools designed to strengthen audience connection and deliver measurable impact.
   </p>

   <details class="expander" id="services-expander">